A Survey on Deep Learning for Theorem Proving

 \subsection{Data Generation}

-Beyond utilizing existing projects, researchers also study the generation of new proof data.
-A line of work~\citep{int, lime, synthetic_2, trigo_rl, trigo, geomverse, alphageometry} develops rule-based generators to generate both theorems and proofs by iteratively sampling inference rules and axioms from a pre-defined set to form a new theorem.
-Such a generation process enables manual control of difficulty.
-For example, INT~\citep{int} synthesizes theorems for inequalities with different proof lengths while GeomVerse~\citep{geomverse} targets geometry problems with 5 dimensions of difficulty design.
-MetaGen~\citep{metagen} further trains a neural generator to synthesize theorems similar to human-write ones.
+Beyond utilizing existing projects, researchers also study the generation of new theorems and proofs.
+A line of work~\citep{int, lime, synthetic_2, alphageometry, tae, inequality} develops rule-based generators to produce new data by iteratively sampling inference rules from a pre-defined set.
+This process enables manual control over both the quantity and difficulty of the generated theorems.
+For example, INT~\citep{int} produces 1.5 million inequality training problems with different proof lengths and axiom distributions than the testing ones, while AlphaGeometry~\citep{alphageometry} synthesizes over 100 million training data with proof lengths ranging from 1 to 247.
+MetaGen~\citep{metagen} also trains a neural generator to produce theorems similar to human-write ones.

 Alternative approaches turn to iteratively augment the training dataset with fixed theorems but newly generated proofs.
-A line of work~\citep{holist, gptf, curriculum_learning} adopts the idea of expert iteration~\citep{alphazero}, which repeatedly applies the trained prover on existing theorems and adds the successful proof paths as new data points to train the prover further. \citet{her} further proposes to adapt hindsight experience replay~\citep{her} to FOL provers, which leverages previously unsuccessful proof trajectories by viewing their final states as the desired ones.
-Meanwhile, a line of reinforcement learning methods can also be viewed in this category.
+A line of work~\citep{holist, gptf, curriculum_learning} adopts the idea of expert iteration~\citep{alphazero}, which repeatedly applies the trained prover on existing theorems and adds the successful proof paths as new data points to train the prover further. \citet{her} also proposes to adapt hindsight experience replay~\citep{hindsight} to FOL provers, which leverages previously unsuccessful proof trajectories by viewing their final states as the desired ones.
+Meanwhile, a line of RL-based methods can also be viewed in this category.

-Additionally, some works aim to generate intermediate helpful lemmas.
+Additionally, some studies aim to generate intermediate helpful lemmas.
 REFACTOR~\citep{refactor} trains a GNN to extract lemmas from proofs, which can be used to streamline the proofs of other theorems.
+Similarly, ATG~\citep{atg} generates new theorems based on MCTS and self-play learning to shorten proofs.
 LEGO-Prover~\citep{lego} prompts GPT-4 to generate sub-goal lemmas for the proof of a theorem and finalize it by proving or retrieving these lemmas.
-Newly proven lemmas are added to a growing library for future use.
-Works on conjecturing are also relevant to this field despite the generated conjectures may be incorrect.
+Newly proven lemmas are added to a library for future use.
+Works on conjecturing are also relevant to this field, although the generated conjectures could be more challenging than existing theorems and may be incorrect or difficult to prove.